“Studying like this is an extension of our apprenticeship with our ancestors.”

-Funds for artists/researchers to travel to the Burke Museum starting October 2019.
+Funds for artists/researchers to travel to the Burke Museum to study collections.

 Search the Collections

-The Bill Holm Center is part of the Culture Department at the Burke Museum of Natural History and Culture.
+The Bill Holm Center is part of the Heritage: Arts & Cultures Department at the Burke Museum of Natural History and Culture.

-Search or browse for Pacific Northwest Native art at the Burke through the Contemporary Culture Database.
+Search or browse for Pacific Northwest Native art at the Burke through the Arts & Cultures Database.
 Photographs of most cultural objects and over 5,000 photos from our archive collections are accessible online.